Neurofeedback has shown to be an effective approach to many brain-based disorders.

 Nada Pop-Jordanova, Tatjana Zorcec, Aneta Demerdzieva, Zoran Gucev Pop-Jordanova et al. Nonlinear Biomedical Physics 2010

-Autistic spectrum disorders are a group of neurological and developmental disorders associated with social, communication, sensory, behavioral and cognitive impairments, as well as restricted, repetitive patterns of behavior, activities, or interests.
-The aim of this study was a) to analyze QEEG findings of autistic patients and to compare the results with data base; and b) to introduce the calculation of spectrum weighted frequency (brain rate) as an indicator of general mental arousal in these patients.
-Results: Results for Q-EEG shows generally increased delta-theta activity in frontal region of the brain.
-Changes in QEEG pattern appeared to be in a non-linear correlation with maturational processes.
-Brain rate measured in CZ shows slow brain activity (5.
-86) which is significantly lower than normal and corresponds to low general mental arousal.
-Recent research has shown that autistic disorders have as their basis disturbances of neural connectivity.
-Neurofeedback seems capable of remediating such disturbances when these data are considered as part of treatment planning.
-Conclusions: Prognosis of this pervasive disorder depends on the intellectual abilities: the better intellectual functioning, the possibilities for life adaptation are higher QEEG shows generally increased delta-theta activity in frontal region of the brain which is related to poor cognitive abilities.
+Autistic spectrum disorders are a group of neurological and developmental disorders associated with social, communication, sensory, behavioral, and cognitive impairments and restricted, repetitive patterns of behavior, activities, or interests.
+The aim of this study was a) to analyze QEEG findings of autistic patients and to compare the results with data base, and b) to introduce the calculation of spectrum weighted frequency (brain rate) as an indicator of general mental arousal in these patients.
+Results: Results for Q-EEG show generally increased delta-theta activity in the brain’s frontal region.
+Changes in the QEEG pattern appeared to be in a non-linear correlation with maturational processes.
+The brain rate measured in CZ shows slow brain activity (5.
+86), which is significantly lower than normal and corresponds to low general mental arousal.
+Recent research has shown that autistic disorders are the basis disturbances of neural connectivity.
+Neurofeedback seems capable of remediating such disturbances when these data are considered part of treatment planning.
+Conclusions: The prognosis of this pervasive disorder depends on the intellectual abilities: the better intellectual functioning, the possibilities for life adaptation are higher QEEG shows generally increased delta-theta activity in the frontal region of the brain, which is related to poor cognitive abilities.
 Brain rate measured in CZ shows slow brain activity related to under arousal.
-Pharmacotherapy combined with behavior therapy, social support and especially neurofeedback technique promise slight improvements.
+Pharmacotherapy, behavior therapy, social support and especially neurofeedback techniques promise slight improvements.

 Anxiety And Depression